Olan1/ScratchMap/README.md

 Testing was carried out by myself and several friends, who followed the above testing structure, each taking a single continent.
 Once testing was completed, I asked them to try to break the site.
 They failed.

+An issue found during testing was the map zoom and render location before and after clicking.
+If a region was selected while zoomed in, the map renders a new map fully zoomed out.
+I have been unsuccessful in fixing this issue and have unfortunately run out of time allocated for this project.

 ## Deployment
 Github was used for version control.